Are you a D.Min. or HMP International Applicant? Go Here »

 To make your time at Gordon-Conwell as enjoyable and productive as possible, you’ll need to get acquainted with the various policies and forms.
 Click here for more information.

-International Student Services is part of the Office of Student Life Services, which is located in Room Kerr 318.
+International Student Services is part of the Registration Office, which is located in Room Kerr 371.
 Please contact the International Students Office for more information: (978) 646-4062 or [email protected].

 A guide containing helpful information has been prepared to assist you (and your family) with the transition from your home country to the United States.
 While it is not comprehensive, it should provide a useful guide to adjusting to student life at Gordon-Conwell, American culture and ways, and life in New England.